 In the campground, there are many one-way roads, so you’ll need to keep this in mind and be careful when driving the RV to your chosen campsite.
 Other than the one-way roads at the campgrounds, there are no other driving restrictions for RVs.
 You can also pick up maps here to make navigating the park easier.

 It is recommended that you set up your RV at your chosen campsite first before venturing out in the park, as there is not a lot of RV parking available.
 While there are overflow parking options when the park gets fuller, many of these parking spots are for single, smaller vehicles only.

 Campgrounds and parking in Devils Lake State Park

 Ice Age Campground

 If you choose to stay at the pet-friendly Ice Age Campground, you’ll need to be aware that there are no electric hookups available.
 Most campers come to this campground with tents and pop-up campers, but RVs are still welcome.
-The campground is also divided into two sections - the lower and upper Ice Age.
-The lower half has 89 sites, and the upper half has 134 sites available.
+The campground is also divided into two sections—the lower and upper Ice Age.
+The lower half has 89 sites, and the top half has 134 sites available.

-All in all, you’ll find two bathroom facilities with running water, toilets, and showers, and you’ll also find seven other toilet buildings with pit toilets only.
-You'll also be close to the Ice Age Store, which offers supplies.
+In all, you’ll find two bathroom facilities with running water, toilets, and showers, and you’ll also find seven other toilet buildings with pit toilets.
+You'll also be close to the Ice Age Store, which offers a variety of supplies.
 Expect to be surrounded by woods here.
-You can enjoy use of a picnic table and fire ring at your site.
+You can enjoy the use of a picnic table and a fire ring for cooking at your site.
 Plus, you can park your tent or pitch your tent on a paved or gravel pad.
 This campground is open from April until October.
 Reservations can be made up to 11 months in advance.

 Northern Lights Campground